 How long do we, ideally, need?

-You can easily get to grips with Boston in a long week-end: it’s a compact, walk able city.
+You can easily get to grips with Boston in a long week-end: it’s a compact, walkable city.

 How can tell you locals from our readers?

 Bunker Hill is a great place to relax and unwind on a summer’s day while Au Bon Pain (a popular cafe in Harvard Square) is a top spot for people watching!
-If lounging doesn’t satisfy, get your adrenalin going on the Charles River bike and running path.
+If lounging doesn’t satisfy, get your adrenaline going on the Charles River bike and running path.

 If you’re visiting during the hot summer months, chances are you’ll be craving a cold ice cream.
 Enter JP Licks: these guys have stores all around town dedicated solely to the consumption of the creamy concoction.

 Literature lovers will want to head to the Harvard Book Store in Cambridge’s Harvard Square.
-The family owned store sells used, new and bargain books.
+The family-owned store sells used, new, and bargain books.